salmomascarenhas/iosCalculatorClone/README.md

 # iosCalculatorCopy
+ Uma cópia da calculadora do sistema IOS.
+Feita com react native.
- A copy of Io's calculator made in react native.
+ A copy of the IOS system calculator.
+Made with react native.